vasanthsarathy/WhatTheMove/README.md

 1. Launch the application
 2. Upload a PGN file using the sidebar
 3. Navigate through moves using the move list or navigation buttons
-4. View the analysis for each position from both perspectives
+4. View the analysis from the perspective of the player to move
+5. Toggle between Defense and Offense tabs to see different aspects of the position
+6. Use the "Flip Board" button or enable auto-flip in settings to change board orientation
-5. Use the insights to understand the key elements of each position
+7. Use the insights to understand the key elements of each position

+## Analysis Approach

+WhatTheMove provides analysis from the perspective of the player whose turn it is to move:

+- **Defense Tab**: Analyzes your own vulnerabilities

+  - King safety
+  - Checks opponent can play against you
+  - Your hanging, loose, and overloaded pieces
+  - Pins against your pieces
+  - Opponent's potential discovered attacks

+- **Offense Tab**: Analyzes opponent vulnerabilities
+  - Opponent king safety
+  - Checks you can play
+  - Opponent's hanging, loose, and overloaded pieces
+  - Pins you can create
+  - Your potential discovered attacks

 ## Project Structure